MesoNET/user-documentation/docs/requestAccess.md

 1) You need a validated MesoNET account.
 You can find the steps to obtain one [here](https://www.mesonet.fr/documentation/user-documentation/connectToMesonet).

+2) You need to have entered a `Login` in your MesoNET [profile](https://www.mesonet.fr/portal/profile).

-2) You need a valid SSH key.
+3) You need a valid SSH key.
 You can generate a key in a command line interface with the command :
 ```sh
 ssh-keygen
 ```